jleahred/jle_cpp_tk/src/support/support.md

     At the moment, it is not managed.
 The exception will break the control flow not emiting the last connected signals. <br>
     This looks logical.
 An exception is an exception.
 I'm thinking about the option on trapping the exception and rethrow a new one after finishing signaling.
 But I'm not sure it is a good idea.

+\warning
+    **Probably you know a lambda is a function** <br>
+    Even when you assign to a variable, the function keep existing and signal is never disconnected automatically (it's a function).

+You can connect signals to lambdas (as connecting to functions). <br>
+If you are surprised with problems connecting to lambdas who capture scope... this is good. <br>
+Capturing scope is not a good idea and new mechanisms are provided in C++14.